GameShop-FOSS/Heroes/README.md

 advantage of Google.
 I am transitioning to an E Rated script.
 The reason we are going E is because Ao is banned in most countries.

+Heroes is a game featuring a character named Rune who is a Superhuman Angel.
+It is about the Rise of Superhumans on a local planet.

 ### In Closing

 Enjoy Heroes!